-There is no single test for the diagnosis of Crohn’s Disease.
-Several examinations will usually be conducted including blood analysis, stool, ultrasound, colonoscopy or gastroscopy.
-To ensure the right therapeutic steps, the extent and the severity of the inflammation needs to be defined.
+There is no single diagnostic test for the diagnosis.
+Instead, it is the sum of several examinations like blood analysis, stool test, ultrasound scan, colonoscopy or gastroscopy.
+To ensure the right therapeutic steps, the extent and the severity of the inflammation need to be defined.